BerengerBerthoul/doctest/doc/markdown/mpi_tests.md

 [Bruno Maugars and Bérenger Berthoul, ONERA]

-Testing code over distributed processes requires support from the testing framework.
-The doctest support for MPI parallel communication is provided in the ```"doctest/mpi/doctest.h"``` header.
+Testing code over distributed processes requires support from the testing framework. **Doctest** support for MPI parallel communication is provided in the ```"doctest/mpi/doctest.h"``` header.

 ## Example